magmide/magmide/posts/what-is-magma.md

 The goal behind this project is to answer the question: what would we design if we started from scratch?
 Magma really is an attempt to lay a completely new foundation for all of computing that could be used to entirely rethink how every layer of software infrastructure works, all the way down to the bare metal.

-## Why Do We Need More Verification?

-### Safety and Correctness

-Software is important, and we would like to have more confidence when using it for more critical applications.

-### Bug Rate, Rework, and Velocity

-One of the most frustrating experiences when trying to build something is to discover bugs or obvious gaps in a lower layer.
-When software you implicitly trust fails for reasons entirely beyond your control, you lose a huge amount of time, and those gaps almost always transitively produce gaps in *your* layer as well, continuing the harmful ripple effect.

-Even if the correctness of some piece of software isn't "critical", its correctness is still helpful. its users can simply enjoy its power without interruptions or frustration.
-The overall velocity of all engineering work can improve dramatically when all layers are made more robust.

-In exactly the same way that [`null` was a billion dollar mistake](TODO), general software incorrectness has probably cost trillions of dollars in lost productivity and potential progress.

-## Why Will Magma Be Able to find mainstream success?

-Mostly because of the metaprogramming, and the focus on upward recombination over downward translation.
-The language *itself* doesn't have to achieve mainstream success to massively improve the quality of all downstream software, but merely some sub-language.
-Many engineers have never heard of LLVM, but they still implicitly rely on it every day.
-Magma would seek to do the same.

-We don't have to take full formal verification fully mainstream, we just have to make it available for the handful of people willing to do the work.
-If a full theorem prover is sitting right below the high-level language you're currently working in, you don't have to bother with it most of the time, but you still have the option to do so when it makes sense.

-And of course we have to be humble.
-It might not work!
-Hopefully at the very least

-We shouldn't be scared to put the power of a full proof checker into a computation focused language.
-Not everyone has to use it!
-And those who do don't have to use it all the time!

-- Make it possible: at this moment in time, it isn't really even *possible* to fully verify a truly bare metal program on an arbitrary architecture.
-This stage focuses on creating the basic Magma compiler
-  - define magma semantics and theories in coq
-  - use extracted ml to compile first runnable version, so magma has been bootstrapped out of coq
-  - complete magma from within
-- Make it productive: bring the project to maturity, with tolerable compiler performance, broad architecture and context support, ergonomic tooling and libraries, good proof methodology, and solid documentation.
-- Make it common: do evangelism, write books to spread magma into different domains, use the tool to create verified infrastructure and new programming environments.

-## Verification Leverage

-Verification is obviously very difficult.
-Although I have some modest theories about ways to speed up/improve automatic theorem proving, and how to teach verification concepts in a more intuitive way that can thereby involve a larger body of engineers, we still can't avoid the fact that refining our abstractions and proving theorems is hard and will remain so.

-But we don't have to make verification completely easy and approachable to still get massive improvements.
-We only have to make the labor of researchers and experts more *available* and *reusable*.
-Since Magma is inherently metaprogrammable and integrates programming and proving, developments in one area of research can quickly disseminate through the entire language diaspora.
-Research would be much less likely to remain trapped in the ivory tower, and could be usefully deployed in real software much more quickly.

-## Environment Genericity

 ## Effect-Aware Tokens and Gradual Correctness

 One of the main innovations of Rust was introducing an extremely strict safety-oriented type system, but simultaneously acknowledging its limitations by still allowing `unsafe` operations.
 By explicitly acknowledging when the type system can't verify the correctness of program behavior, engineers are much better able to focus on potential problem spots in code.
 Projects such as [RustBelt](TODO) can then do further work to either increase the sophistication of the type system to allow a larger domain of correct programs, or semantically prove the correctness of `unsafe` operations "on the side".
 Many other languages also have such "trapdoors" in their type systems, such as [various unsafe operations in Haskell](TODO), [unchecked type coercions in languagess like C or Java](TODO), or [the `any` type in TypeScript](TODO).